Power BI vs Tableau: The Breakdown

 Tableau, another leader in the market, is a dashboarding tool used by businesses to gain deeper insights into their data.
 Tableau is capable of handling a massive amount of data and transforming it into easily digestible, and attractive, visualizations.

-Here’s a quick glance at what Power BI and Tableau have to offer for an easy comparison.
+Here’s a glance at what Power BI and Tableau have to offer.

 Get a quick comparison of what Power BI and Tableau have to offer.